Some posts contain compensated links. Please read this disclaimer for more info.

 - Kapetan Luka – High-speed ships operating five different lines from Split, sailing to places like Hvar, Korcula, Dubrovnik, Brac, and Mljet.

-- Catamaran Line – Catamaran service between Pula, Mali Losinj, and Zadar, as well as A local line serving Šibenik.
+- Catamaran Line – Catamaran service between Pula, Mali Losinj, and Zadar, and a local line serving Šibenik.

 - Bura Line – Short ferry trips between Split, Slatine, and Trogir.